mossgreen/mossgreen.github.io/_posts/2019-11-01-AWS-SAA-Certificatin-Study-Notes.md

 ### Amazon CloudWatch

+It is a monitoring service.
 It monitors AWS resources and applications in real time.
-It collects and tracks metrics, create alarms that send notifications, and make changes to the resources being monitored based on rules you define.
+It allows organizations to collect and track metrics, collect and monitor log files, and set alarms, and make changes to the resources being monitored based on rules you define.

 Types: